Lupin the Third: Part IV: The Italian Adventure

-The fifth series, Lupin the 3rd Part IV: The Italian Adventure, was created by Telecom Animation Film and is set in Italy and San Marino.
+The fifth series, Lupin the 3rd Part IV: The Italian Adventure, was produced by Telecom Animation Film and is set in Italy and San Marino.
 It aired in Italy for 26 episodes on the Italia 1 channel between August 30, 2015 and November 30, 2015, while in Japan it aired for 24 episodes on NTV between October 1, 2015 and March 17, 2016.
 The series has been licensed by Anime Limited for the UK market and by Discotek for the US.
 It aired in the US on the Toonami block of Adult Swim starting in June 2017.

-Part V: Misadventures in France
+Part 5

-The sixth anime television series, Lupin the 3rd Part V: Misadventures in France, aired in 2018.
-It is set in France, the home of the main character's grandfather and namesake, and aired on NTV from April 4 to September 18, 2018.
+The sixth anime television series, Lupin the 3rd Part 5, aired in 2018.
+It is set in France, the home of the titular character's grandfather and namesake, and aired on NTV from April 4 to September 18, 2018.
 Like Part 4, the English dub was aired by Toonami.
+This included 24 episodes and an OVA.

 Part 6

-The seventh series, Lupin the 3rd Part 6, premiered on October 10, 2021, coinciding with the 50th anniversary celebration of the anime.
+The seventh series, Lupin the 3rd Part 6, premiered on October 10, 2021, coinciding with the 50th anniversary celebration of the first anime.

-Other animations
+Films

+Live action

+The first Lupin III theatrical feature, Lupin III: Strange Psychokinetic Strategy (ルパン三世 念力珍作戦), was a live-action film and released on August 3, 1974.
+It included all of the main cast members with the exception of Goemon Ishikawa XIII.
+In contrast to the dark themes of the first animated television series, the live-action film was very heavy on slapstick humor and physics-defying stunts.
+The film was released on DVD in North America in 2006 by Discotek Media.

+A second live-action film, titled simply Lupin III and directed by Ryuhei Kitamura, was released on August 30, 2014.
+The cast features Shun Oguri as Lupin, Meisa Kuroki as Fujiko, Tetsuji Tamayama as Jigen, Gō Ayano as Goemon, and Tadanobu Asano as Zenigata.
+Tomoyasu Hotei composed the theme song for the film.
+A sequel was announced to be in development.

+A third live-action film, Daisuke Jigen (『次元大介』, Jigen Daisuke), was released internationally on Amazon Prime Video on October 13, 2023.
+The movie focuses on the character Jigen, portrayed by Tamayama, who reprises the role from the 2014 live-action adaptation.
+The film was produced by TMS Entertainment in co-production with Amazon MGM Studios.

-Animated films
+Animated

-Adapting the manga into animation was first suggested by animator Gisaburō Sugii to Yutaka Fujioka, the founder of Tokyo Movie Shinsha.
-This led to the creation of a CinemaScope Lupin the Third: Pilot Film, consisting of introductions to the manga's five lead characters, intended to generate interest in the project and secure funding.
+Adapting the manga into an animated film was first suggested by animator Gisaburō Sugii to Yutaka Fujioka, the founder of TMS Entertainment.
+This led to the creation of Lupin the Third: Pilot Film, consisting of introductions to the manga series' five lead characters, intended to generate interest in the project and secure funding.
 The Pilot Film was created by Sugii, Yasuo Otsuka, Tsutomu Shibayama and Osamu Kobayashi, with supervision by Masaaki Ōsumi.
-Completed in 1969, the project was left unsold and the Pilot Film was adapted for television when Yomiuri Television agreed to broadcast and provide funding for a televised anime adaptation of the manga in 1971.
+Completed in 1969, the project was left unsold and the Pilot Film was adapted for television when Yomiuri Television agreed to broadcast and provide funding for a televised animated adaptation of the manga in 1971.

-The televised series proved to be popular, prompting the creation of a second series as well as a feature-length film.
-Since then, seven theatrical animated films based on Lupin III have been created by TMS Entertainment.

-The first animated feature film adaptation of the series was titled simply Lupin III (later known as Lupin III: Lupin vs. the Clone), directed by Sōji Yoshikawa and released in Japanese theaters on December 16, 1978.
-Hayao Miyazaki directed the next feature film, The Castle of Cagliostro, which was released in Japanese theaters on December 15, 1979.